 The HTTP method to use during the invocation.

-The HTTP method to use during the invocation of the endpoint.
-Supported methods are as follows.
+- Specify the HTTP method to use during the invocation of this endpoint.

 You can create HTTP endpoints by specifying values for the parameters given above.